CFG-Architect/cfg-architect.github.io/content/docs/articles/neuroprogramming.md

 The problem is not the boundary itself.
 Boundaries are needed.
 Dangers are real.
 Experience must be passed on.

-Neuroprogramming begins where, together with the fact, a self-link is installed into a person: who they are when they do not know; who they are when they make a mistake; whether they have the right to ask; whether they have the right to try; whether they remain worthy of love when they do not meet expectation.
+Neuroprogramming begins where, together with the fact, a self-link is installed into a person: who they are when they do not know; who they are when they make a mistake; whether they have the right to ask; whether they have the right to try; whether they remain worthy of love when they do not meet expectations.

 **Neuroprogramming uses lack of experience as an entry point.
 Authority adds status to the fact.
 A person accepts not only information, but a way of reading themselves.**